DataFire/Integrations/integrations/generated/amazonaws_mgh/README.md

   * Message [ErrorMessage](#errormessage)

 ### ServiceUnavailableException
-* ServiceUnavailableException `object`: Exception raised when the service encounters throttled communication with upstream dependencies or is overloaded with requests.
+* ServiceUnavailableException `object`: Exception raised when there is an internal, configuration, or dependency error encountered.
   * Message [ErrorMessage](#errormessage)

 ### Status